Relations & Links

 You can remove an external link the same way you remove any relation.
 See the permissions section below for who can delete relations.

-Changing or Removing a Relation
+Removing a Relation

 - Click the “Relation actions” button (three dots icon) on the right side of the card

-- Delete Relation — remove the relation entirely
+- Select Delete Relation from the menu

 Permissions